BlueStaxks/Linear_Algebra_Matrix/README.md

 Linear_Algebra_finite is about Galois field.

-You can set modular value yourself. it must be a prime number.
+You can set the modular value yourself. it must be a prime number.

+The code will run Initiation() with your modular number.

 only long long type is available.